Human rights in India: Muslim women's rights

+Muslim women’s organisations such as the Bharatiya Muslim Mahila Andolan (BMMA) and the All India Muslim Women’s Personal Law Board (AIMWPLB) have played key roles in advocating for reforms, improved legal literacy, and representation in religious and political institutions.
+These groups campaign for codification of Muslim personal law to ensure consistency with the Constitution of India, which guarantees equality before the law and prohibits discrimination based on gender or religion.

+Despite these developments, socioeconomic inequality, limited political participation, and cultural stigma continue to affect many Muslim women, particularly in rural areas.
+Access to education, employment, and healthcare remains uneven, while intersectional factors such as class and region further compound disparities.

 One of the vital concerns in India is the discrimination between genders.
 Muslim women in India are one of the major groups deprived of their equality within the human rights framework.
 Their hardship has derived from cultural and religious reasons.
 This includes being negatively stereotyped within religion and even progressive circles.
-This also includes male interpretations of the Quran.
-Muslim women face a double marginalization by virtue of being part of a religious, as well as, a gender minority.
-Patriarchal interpretations of Islam affect Muslim women's lives.
-Intersectional feminist groups argue that it is important to consider Muslim women's opinions regarding their autonomy or else we might end up stereotyping Muslim women and promoting Islamophobia.
+This also includes patriarchal interpretations and male interpretations of the Quran and Islam.
+Muslim women face a double marginalisation by virtue of being part of a religious, as well as, a gender minority.
+Intersectional feminist groups argue that it is important to consider Muslim women's opinions regarding their autonomy or else people might end up stereotyping Muslim women and promoting Islamophobia.

-Brief history of Muslim law in India
+Muslim Personal law

-Muslim law in South Asia is different from Islamic law of Sharia.
-Shariat law (shari'a or fiqh) law is seen as a body of religious rules that are set out to manage the lives, in all aspects, of every Muslim.
-However, in India there are only a few of these laws that are enforced.
-This is due to India's laws having been modified by traditional English common law and equitable principles since the beginning of British colonial rule.
-It is now called Anglo-Muhammadan law.
-Although Islamic law is sacred, due to modern political and social developments sacred interpretation of classic Islamic law's in India have changed in response to societal requirements.
+In India, only part of the Islamic law of Sharia is enforced: the legal system consists of civil law, common law, customary law, religious law and corporate law.
+Although Islamic law is considered sacred, due to modern political and social developments sacred interpretation of classic Islamic law's in India have changed in response to societal requirements.

+Muslim Personal law and inequality

-The Constitution of India outlines the fundamental rights in India to equality under Article 14.
+The Constitution of India outlines the fundamental rights to equality under Article 14.
 Article 15 covers freedom from discrimination which includes that of gender equality.
 However, Article 25 justifies the freedom of religion which safeguards the religious rights of Muslim communities, in turn Muslim Personal Law, which is discriminatory between Muslim men and women.
 The continuance of discrimination within Muslim personal law contravenes that set out in India's constitution, notably articles 14 and 15.